 A code of conduct overseen and enforced by teachers and school administrators forces school staff to perform functions that would normally be left to law enforcement, prosecutors, lawyers or judges.
 School teachers and administrators are required to have no legal training, yet we regularly depend on them to:

 With all respect to the hard-working school staff who make up the Georgia Public School System, when we ask staff who have no legal training to fulfil the position of police, lawyer, judge and jury, there are going to be mistakes.
 These mistakes can lead to very bad outcomes for the students who are involved.
-If you feel that an error has been made in an investigation or disciplinary situation with your child, contact Phyllis Gingrey Collins for a free initial consultation.
+If you feel that an error has been made in an investigation or disciplinary situation with your child, contact Phyllis Gingrey Collins for an initial consultation.
 I can work with you to review what’s happened up to this point, and also build a plan for how we can resolve your child’s disciplinary situation in the best possible outcome.

-If your child has a disciplinary hearing scheduled, call Phyillis Gingrey Collins for a free consultation.
+If your child has a disciplinary hearing scheduled, call Phyillis Gingrey Collins for a consultation.
 What starts as a disciplinary situation at school can turn into formal criminal charges if the school decides to refer the matter to the police.
 By getting an attorney involved early we can work together to get the situation under control before irreparable harm is done.

 Contact me today to discuss how I can help you prepare for, and work towards the best possible outcome for your school disciplinary hearing.